Andriy-Kulak/llm-chess/README.md

 Run: `npm run dev`

-## How this works
+## Purpose

 I wanted to see how good LLMs are at playing chess against each other.
-Claude vs Open Ai vs Llama 3.1
+Differerent versions of Claude vs Open Ai etc.